hlilab/savont/README.md

 ## Why savont?

-At the cost of some sensitivity, using ASVs can lead to

-1. more confident species classifications
-2. avoids misclassification against incomplete databases
-3. better interpretability for downstream analysis
+- Savont can separate ASVs that differ by a single nucleotide.
+This differs from existing long-read workflows that do fuzzy OTU-like clustering.
+- For long amplicons, savont requires ~10x less depth to generate ASVs compared to DADA2 / UNOISE.

-Savont also has built-in support for full taxonomic profiling (amplicons -> abundances) for SILVA and EMU rRNA databases.
+- Savont also has built-in support for full taxonomic profiling (fastq -> abundance table) for several rRNA databases.

-## What are savont's inputs and outputs?

-Savont is designed for high-accuracy long-read amplicon sequencing (>98% accuracy).
-It can:

-* Generate high-resolution ASVs from ONT R10.4 or PacBio HiFi amplicon reads (e.g., full-length 16S or rRNA operon)
-* Classify ASVs against EMU or SILVA reference databases
-* Output species-level and genus-level taxonomic abundance tables
-* Provide detailed ASV mapping information for quality control

 > [!NOTE]
 > Savont is optimized for long reads with >98% accuracy.
 R10.4 SUP ONT reads or HiFi are preferred.